 QPR are set to confirm Steve McClaren as their new manager.

-The former England boss is replacing Ian Holloway, who was sacked last Thursday.
+The former England boss is to replace Ian Holloway, who was sacked on Thursday.

 McClaren is well respected at QPR, having had a brief spell on the coaching staff in 2013 during Harry Redknapp’s time in charge.